7 min

 The Custom profile, instead, allows you to apply alerts on as SNMP sensors and TCP Services:

-Once you’ve set up the alerts section for one device you can export its alerts configuration to other devices for monitoring them in the same way.
+Once you’ve set up the alerts section for one device, you can export its alerts configuration to other devices to monitor them in the same way.

 For more details on how to do this, please check this link: